 Commitment Roundtable:

-Each person shares one action they will take to strengthen accountability.
+Share one action you will take to strengthen accountability.

 The group reflects on how they can support each other in these commitments.